Redawt/f4-frost-guide/normallo.md

 ## About LOOT
 **LOOT**{: .hili} is a tool which automatically sorts load orders.
 Its sorting rules are often outdated or do not exist at all when it comes to Fallout 4 mods, especially to FROST.
-I do not recommend to use it, as it often destroys FROST load orders based on outdated information. **It is not a reliable tool for sorting Fallout 4 load orders!**{: .hili}
+I do not recommend to use it, as it often destroys FROST load orders based on outdated information.
+**It is not a reliable tool for sorting Fallout 4 load orders!**{: .hili}
 LOOT is also not reliable as it doesn't know every plugin, so even if you want to use it, you will still have to sort stuff manually.

+However, LOOT is getting some updates in the future to sort FROST load orders properly.
+I will update this description when this happens.

 Before you start adding additional mods that are not mentioned in the guide, make sure to read the [compatability section](./compatability.html) of the guide!
 It lists which mods and mod types are problematic, and which are okay to use!
 {: .warning}